Our Church School

 Our acts of Collective Worship are held daily and reflect our Christian status as a Church School.
 It draws its content from our values whilst also following the pattern of the Liturgical Calendar, mirroring the Christian Year.
 The children are regularly invited to share what they think and will often ask questions to support this process.
 Children are encouraged to share prayers they have written and to be involved in the structure of our worship.
 There is a feeling of "family" as we all gather together across the age range of the school.

-We are very grateful to Father Brian and Reverend Mike who have helped us develop our Collective Worship and recently to Open the Book - a Christian organisation who specialise in bringing Christianity to children.
-These people, along with the whole school community, support the children to develop their own sense of Spirituality beyond school as unique people across all aspects of their lives.
+We are very grateful to Reverend Karen who joins us on a Monday to lead our Collective Worship and also to Open the Book - a Christian organisation who specialise in bringing Bible stories to life through drama in which the children take part.
+These people, along with the whole school family, support the children to develop their own sense of Spirituality beyond school as unique people in the wider community.

 What is the impact of our worship on our children?